Hwesta/resume/README.md

 *IT Glue, July 2019-May 2022*

--   Wrote, tested, and reviewed Ruby on Rails code across two codebases using both MySQL and PostgreSQL databases, focusing on database performance.
+-   Backend developer in two Ruby on Rails codebases using both MySQL and PostgreSQL databases, focusing on database performance.
--   Main contributor to upgrading authorization libraries, including finding and fixing security bugs.
+-   Main contributor to authorization library update with no associated security issues and several security bugs fixed.
--   Regularly presented on technical topics, such as ongoing database changes, and git usage & best practices.
--   Investigated performance impacts of a major database change and implemented a solution, reducing both memory usage by
--   30% and support requests related to web request timeouts.
+-   Investigated performance impacts of a major database change and implemented a solution, reducing memory usage by 30% and support requests related to web request timeouts.
+-   Presented internally on technical topics, such as ongoing database changes, and git usage & best practices.
--   Did regular rotations on support escalations, troubleshooting where the problem was and fixing it for that customer or addressing the root cause, if possible.
+-   Did regular rotations on support escalations, focusing on fixing the root cause.
--   Improved developer experience by scripting development environment setup, improving test coverage, fixing flakey tests & warnings, and writing technical documentation.
+-   Improved developer experience by scripting development environment setup, fixing flakey tests & warnings, and writing technical documentation.
+-   Encouraged and modelled asking questions and having technical discussions in public channels so everyone can see and learn from them.
--   Onboarded junior developers about our development process, answered questions, and paired.
+-   Onboarded junior developers to our development process, answered questions, and paired.
--   Promoted transparent developer culture and public technical discussions that everyone could learn from, shared workflow improvements.
--   Self-organized working on urgent projects during extended management turnover.
+-   Self-organized working on critical urgent projects during extended management turnover.
 -   *Skills:* Ruby, Rails, rspec, MySQL, PostgreSQL, Docker, docker-compose, git